karstenw/nodebox-pyobjc/README.md

 This is a personal fork of NodeBox1.

-It differs from the official version in:
+It differs from the official version.
+It:
 + Uses Python 2.7
 + is self containend
 + Builds without Xcode (python setup.py py2app)
 + Has 4 additional commands: angle, distance, coordinates, reflect
 + Uses a different and bigger icon (512px)

 Download the app at my dropbox: http://goo.gl/vkuBeV